 (3)

-The conventional standard error of the mean measures the variability in a sample (i.e., the standard deviation, s) to estimate the variability in the population of means.4 It uses the central limit theorem to relate s to the .
+<bt>The conventional standard error of the mean measures the variability in a sample (i.e., the standard deviation, s) to estimate the variability in the population of means.<fnc>4 It uses the central limit theorem to relate s to the .
 Unfortunately, many useful statistics do not have a convenient theoretical relationship such as this.
 For the statistics that do, the required assumptions can be unreasonable in some applied scenarios.
-The bootstrap can help in both cases; calculating the standard error is simple even for complicated plug-in statistics.
+The bootstrap can help in both cases: calculating the standard error is simple even for complicated plug-in statistics.
 The choice of the plug-in statistic is very ﬂexible, and this will be discussed later.

+<fn>4When a large sample is drawn from a normally distributed population, the bootstrap standard error will be very close to the conventional standard error of the mean.

+

-A 95% conﬁdence interval (CI) for the mean5 can be estimated from the bootstrap distribution created in Stage 4.
+<bt>A 95% conﬁdence interval (CI) for the mean<fnc>5 can be estimated from the bootstrap distribution created in Stage 4.
 The bootstrap samples and bootstrap distribution can be reused.
 Only the ﬁnal stage is different.

+<fn>5A frequentist 95% CI is built so that 95% of similarly constructed CIs will contain the population parameter value.

-Stages 1 to 4: Proceed as in Example 1b.
+<nl>Stages 1 to 4.<bt> Proceed as in Example 1b.

-Stage 5: Order the B = 9,999 bootstrapped statistics from smallest to largest.
+Stage 5.
+Order the B = 9,999 bootstrapped statistics from smallest to largest.</nl>

 The CI bounds are marked by the 250th smallest value and the 250th largest value (i.e., the .025 and .975 quantiles).
 The number of scores in each tail is calculated by α(B + 1) /2; α is .05 with a 95% CI.

 A CI determined from this type of bootstrap distribution has an additional advantage over a CI determined from a parametric, theoretical normal distribution.
 The parametric distribution relies on the central limit theorem for normality, and thus the tails are an equal distance from; the CI is deﬁned by The parametric procedure can be justiﬁed as N grows inﬁnitely large, but it can be misleading when a small sample is drawn from a skewed distribution.
 In fact, the parametric CI in this example is (−1.4, 59.4), which produces a nonsensical negative value for waiting time.

 This bootstrap CI method has the appealing feature that it is range-preserving; in this case, the CI for waiting time will never be negative.
 The bootstrap CI is (4.0, 58.8); its boundaries are guaranteed to be values that could be observed in a sample (because they were calculated from values that were actually observed in a sample; Efron & Tibshirani, 1993, Section 13.7).
-The bootstrap distribution is shown in Figure ??.1, along with the CI.
+The bootstrap distribution is shown in Figure <fco>24.1, along with the CI.

-Figure 1 Here

-Example 1d: p Value for the Mean.
-A one-tailed p value is determined in an intuitive way, as the proportion of bootstrapped statistics that are more extreme than the value of the null hypothesis.
-A two-tail p value is easy to determine as well but would not make theoretical sense with the waiting time example.
+<h3>Example 1d: The p Value for the Mean

+<bt>A one-tailed p value is determined in an intuitive way, as the proportion of bootstrapped statistics that are more extreme than the value of the null hypothesis.
+A two-tailed p value is easy to determine as well but would not make theoretical sense with the waiting time example.
 If H0: time ≤ 5, the ﬁve stages are:

-Stages 1 to 4: Proceed as in Example 1b.
+<nl>Stages 1 to 4.
+Proceed as in Example 1b.

-Stage 5: Tally the number of values equal or less the hypothesized value, expressed as
+Stage 5.
+Tally the number of values equal to or less than the hypothesized value, expressed as: <eq>

-(4)
+</nl> (4)